payloadcms/payload/packages/plugin-nested-docs/README.md

 #### `collections`

-  An array of collections slugs to enable nested pages.
+  An array of collections slugs to enable nested docs.

 #### `generateLabel`